bjartek/flow-nfmt/README.md

 Builds upon the NFT metadata purposal so the web3 style links from below still work.

-Take a look at the `transactions/nfmt.cdc` file for information on how to min things.
+Take a look at the `transactions/nfmt.cdc` file for information on how to mint things.

 [NB](NB)!
 Currently as can be seen in go.mod this needs a local version of flow-cli and cadence.